 Borrowers need to keep monitoring their credit score to make sure there are no significant changes, especially in a downward direction.
 Even if you took on no new debt, your credit score might have dropped from the time of the first credit report to the last minute credit check; for example, because of a credit inquiry

 or late payment on your cable bill.
 A dropping score could negatively affect your loan terms and rates.

 You also run the risk of losing a deposit, which may be typically 5% of the purchase price.
 If a last minute credit check delays the closing and in a worst-case scenario or derails the loan completely, under the terms of standard contracts or “purchase and sale agreements,” a borrower who loses financing days before closing could potentially forfeit his deposit.

 How can borrowers make sure they don’t get tripped up in the new guidelines?
 The easiest way is to refrain from obtaining new credit and making big purchases before closing.
 Monitor your credit to stay on top of what’s going on.
 And keep your eyes focused on the biggest prize: closing on your mortgage.

-Now that you know more about last minute credit checks, receive your FREE credit score.
+Now that you know more about last minute credit checks, get your Credit Report and Score.